Skip to main content

 What causes menopause joint pain?

-It may be a natural part of the female ageing process, but menopause can bring discomfort and pain in a number of ways.
-Learning how to manage your symptoms can make a big difference in your quality of life during this period.
+It may be a natural part of the female ageing process, but menopause can bring discomfort and pain.
+Learning how to manage your symptoms can make a big difference in your quality of life during this phase.

 From hot flushes and vaginal dryness to disturbed sleep and anxiety, there are lots of possible symptoms that may make daily activities more challenging.
 These noticeable changes reflect the significant change that's taking place in your body, as your sex hormone levels fluctuate and cause your ovaries to lose their reproductive function.

-"Recent studies have suggested that a decrease in oestrogen not only reduces natural bone density but also affects muscle strength and tendon health.
-In turn, this may result in longer injury recovery times," says Kirsty Lee, senior physiotherapist and pelvic health lead at Ascenti.
+Kirsty Lee, physiotherapy lead and pelvic health specialist at Ascenti says: "Some studies say that a decrease in oestrogen not only reduces natural bone density but also affects muscle strength and tendon health.
+In turn, this may result in longer injury recovery times1."

 Menopause joint pain, osteoarthritis, or osteoporosis?